 Welcome to Cedar Island Marina!

-At Cedar Island Marina, we offer more than just a slip to tie up at.
+At Cedar Island Marina, we offer more than just a slip.
 We offer a community of diverse boaters and a complete summer experience.
-From those looking to go fishing early on a Saturday morning, those looking to relax with their families on a Sunday afternoon, or those looking to stay up way to late on a Friday night, we are confident you will find likeminded individuals here.
-Cedar Island Marina's Marine Biology research facility also offers week long Marine Biology summer camps for school students.
+From those looking to go fishing early on a Saturday morning, those looking to relax with their families on a Sunday afternoon, or those looking to stay up way too late on a Friday night, we are confident you will find like-minded individuals here.

 Whats New at Cedar Island Marina?

 Thanks For Another Season!